vasylenko/devdosvid.blog/cv/cv.md

     - Transform team members' mindset towards ownership culture;
     - Keep the team motivated despite workload level: during peaks and drawdowns;
-    - Justification of the team’s advantages to the clients on the pre-sales stage.
+    - Justification of the advantages of my team to the clients on the pre-sales stage.

 Nov 2014 – Sep 2016
-:   ### CTO of tech support department — "YourServerAdmin"
+:   ### Chief technologist of tech support department — "YourServerAdmin"

-    I was responsible for the technical processes inside the department and for the research of the new technologies we could implement for our clients.
-Introduced ITIL practices together with our COO and, what I like the most, could change the way of how our sysadmin's department worked with the development department.
+    I was responsible for the technical-side of processes inside the department and researching the new technologies we could implement for our clients.
+Introduced ITIL practices together with our COO and, what I like the most, could change how our sysadmin's department worked with the development department.
 The work became more coordinated and more integrated.\
     Also, I managed the projects using practices from PRINCE2 methodology and the Theory of Constraints.

     #### Key accomplishments:

     - Improved technical expertise of a support team;